3 Reasons to Choose Textpattern over WordPress

 Choosing the best blogging platform means more than simply installing WordPress.
 In fact, for many, choosing Textpattern or WordPress can be the blog software decision of the decade.
 Textpattern has been around for decades, has tons of features and is considered the best blog software by many, thanks to its ease of use.
 Read on about how we compare Textpattern to WordPress…

 There are plenty of options to choose from when it comes to content management systems (CMS) – including Drupal, Textpattern, WordPress, Joomla, Mambo, ModX, Contentful, Squarespace, Microsoft SharePoint, and so on.
-Of the many CMS options available, only two options enjoy a good deal of competitiveness and a range of similarities with each other – WordPress and Textpattern.
+Of the many CMS options available, only two options enjoy a good deal of competitiveness and a range of similarities with each other for we we offer solutions for – WordPress Hosting and Textpattern Hosting.

 WordPress, since its launch in 2003, has been catering to plenty of clients.
 It has powerful CMS and premium frameworks that help users in creating professional blogs.
 WordPress also offers a range of widgets and plugins to enhance the user experience.